odin-lang/odin-lang.org/content/docs/overview.md

 delete(a)
 delete(b)
 delete(c)
-// delete(c)                  // no need to clean up slice literals delete(e)                     // dynamic arrays remember their allocator
+// delete(d)                  // no need to clean up slice literals delete(e)                     // slices are always deleted from context.allocator
-// delete(f)                  // the temp allocator will reuse the space
+delete(f)                     // dynamic arrays remember their allocator
 ```

 **Note:** There is no automatic memory management in Odin.